Exams & Cleanings

 Your professional cleaning

-A professional cleaning removes the buildup that home brushing and flossing cannot reach — the hardened tartar (also called calculus) that forms below the gumline and on the back surfaces of teeth.
+A professional cleaning removes the buildup that home brushing and flossing cannot reach.
+That is hardened tartar (also called calculus), and it forms below the gumline and on the back surfaces of teeth.
 Left in place, it harbors bacteria that drive both decay and gum disease.

-Our hygienists are skilled, careful, and genuinely good at making cleanings comfortable.
+Our hygienist, Yenis, is meticulous, and she is genuinely good at making a cleaning feel comfortable.
 If you have avoided cleanings because of past discomfort or anxiety, talk to us.
 There is almost always a way to make the appointment work for you.

 Frequency

 The standard recommendation is twice a year for most adults.
 But "standard" is not always right for every patient.
-Some patients need cleanings every three or four months — typically those with a history of gum disease, certain medical conditions, or risk factors that make plaque accumulate more quickly.
+Some patients need cleanings every three or four months.
+That is typically patients with a history of gum disease, certain medical conditions, or risk factors that make plaque accumulate more quickly.
 Others can extend to a longer interval.

 Been a while?